bolognalab/bolognalab.github.io/schedule-Instructions.md

 ![alt text](images/instructions/00bb.png)

 * Each event should be assigned an ``id``, e.g. "Auftaktveranstaltung" has the id ``event-auftakt`` defined in the CSV file.
-The ``id`` does not appear on the calendar but connects all information about the event together.
+The ``id`` does not appear on the schedule but connects all information about the event together.

 * The ``web`` property, which should be the URL where more information on the event is available (see [Individual pages for each event](#individual-pages-for-each-event)).
 If you don't know this yet, you can use a dummy URL such as the homepage of the HU and come back to edit it later.